First of all...

 Reading monster descriptions in Monster Manual is like the ultimate way to give an adventure that true D&D flavour.

 Additionally, having characters who don't just go by the flow but go above and beyond what can be expected makes for a much richer story.
-It is good to answer "What if he tried really hard to make it work?" or "What would have happened if his plan worked exactly as intended".
-Very often a story is built around "an accident happened", leaving the question "What would have happened if it were to go as planned?" unanswered.
+Sometimes it is good to answer "What if he tried really hard to make it work?" or "What would have happened if his plan worked exactly as intended".

 More isn't better.
 While "Make the world feel vivid" may have a compelling ring to it, I'd say: "Don't force it".
 It may seem like giving an NPC some distinct traits, describing in details the inn, giving a name to everyone you encounter, may make the world a richer place.
 But it is an interconnectedness of elements, not the abundance of qualities that make it feel real.
 "O, right, this shop doesn't sell exotic items because we already met this criminal whatever-his-name lord guy at a party who told us that he is controlling all the luxury trade around the city".